Lobby Visits For Advocacy: Planning a Virtual Lobby Day

 Be prepared: It takes a good amount of organization and effort to recruit for and plan a lobby day visit, so don't just show up.
 You need to have a plan and be very clear on what your messages and talking points are, which may vary based on the legislator.
 You also should be very clear with your volunteers about what they are asking their legislators to do.
 Are they asking to vote a certain way on a bill?
 Is the ask to co-sponsor a piece of legislation?
 Or is it to include your issue in budgeting allocations?
 Knowing that having the undivided attention of your legislator is rare, try and think one-step further and plan what your follow up steps will be, so you can address them at the end of your visit.

-COVID-19 UPDATE: When planning to do lobby days virtually, the follow-up and next steps are even more critical.
+COVID-19 UPDATE: When planning to do virtual lobby days, the follow-up and next steps are even more critical.
 Because you don’t have that in-person interaction which tends to be more memorable than a video call or regular phone call, being prepared to repeat back your ask and follow-up steps at the end of the call will help ensure those promises made by your legislator are acted upon.

 Be different: Speaking of being memorable, try and think up different ways on how you can help your visit stand out from the hundreds of other visits also happening on the hill.
 Being creative and understanding what your organization or group superpower is will help set you apart from other visits.
 For example, is your group of volunteers the most knowledge of the issue you’re advocating for, or do you have some special connection to the legislator, or does your group have a unique take on an issue, or do you have some impacted individual with really powerful and memorable stories to share?
 You want to play up these differences to make your visits as memorable and impactful as possible.
 These are all great ways to help you stand out from the crowd and leave a lasting impression.